drod1107/ai_windrose_dev/public/resources/dev_resources/PROJECT_PLAN.md

 Host and display my full paper (PDF) with download.

-Offer email capture (saved to Vercel Postgres) with double‑opt‑in-ready architecture.
+Offer email capture (Google Calendar event link form) with double‑opt‑in-ready architecture.

-Provide a Blog (MDX) with tags, RSS, and SEO.
+Provide a Blog (MDX) with tags and SEO.

 Include a Book a Call page that embeds my Google Appointment scheduling link.